dennisnyarko/cloud-foundations-notes/module-5-networking.md

 **Use case**: It is used for connecting your clients in your VPC to resources, other VPCs, and endpoints.

 4) AWS Direct Connect:
+This is a service that makes it possible for you to establish a dedicated private connection between your network and VPC in the AWS Cloud.